 The Southern Nazarene University (SNU) Institutional Research Board (IRB) is responsible for the protection and ethical treatment of human research subjects.
 Before designing a research study, students should be familiar with the policies and procedures outlined in the SNU IRB Handbook.
 Anyone affiliated with SNU who is pursuing a research project must submit an IRB application and receive IRB approval before soliciting any human subjects or collecting any data.
 For thesis and dissertation students, IRB approval is required before the study can be conducted regardless of the research methodology.
+The IRB Handbook and application form can be found at www.snu.edu/irb.

 No data for a research project can be collected before receiving IRB approval; therefore, researchers should allow sufficient time for IRB review.
-The three categories of review are listed below, and there is one application form that covers all three categories.
-The application form is available in Appendix A of the SNU IRB Handbook.
+The three categories of review are listed below, and one application form covers all three categories.
 The categories are as follows: